 As a small business owner, there’s no doubt that you’ve been told how important it is to have a quality website.
-Study after study shows beyond doubt that consumer spending habits are highly influenced by the internet.
+Study after study shows beyond doubt that consumer spending habits are highly influenced by the internet and your small business website design has the opportunity to drive your bottom line.
 According to the GE Shopper Research Study, 81% of consumers research a product online before purchasing.

 How can website design improve sales?

 Let’s say your business is service-based, and consumers have to visit a storefront or book an appointment to make a purchase.
 Do these types of small businesses still need a quality website design?
 The correct answer is, absolutely.

 76% of consumers search for a company online before visiting the physical location.
 A great website design can turn people from online window shoppers to real, paying customers!
 The appearance and quality of your website give your brand credibility and exposure that makes consumers more inclined to make a purchase.

 Knowing all of this, you still might be wondering, how can website design increase revenue?